 Additionally, a 1999 study showed that compression fractures of the spine can put you at risk for sustaining even more fractures.
 1

-The good news is that there’s something quite simple you can do to help avoid compression fractures, especially if it’s practiced in conjunction with a bone-healthy diet and exercise program, as described in the Save Our Bones Program.
+The good news is that there’s something quite simple you can do to help avoid compression fractures, especially if it’s practiced in conjunction with a bone-healthy diet and exercise program, as described in the Osteoporosis Reversal Program.

 Stretching Your Spine Helps Your Bones and Overall Health